 How to Obtain the Environmental License

 The Environmental License (EL) is the document that entitles investors to commence implementation of a project.
-The EL is issued by the Ministry of Land, Environment and Rural Development (MITADER) in compliance with the Regulations on Environmental Impact Assessment Procedures, Decree 54/2015.
+The EL is issued by the Ministry of Land and Environment (MTA) in compliance with the Regulations on Environmental Impact Assessment Procedures, Decree 54/2015.

 The Environmental Impact Assessment procedures comprise the following steps: